carlocayos/my-sites-list/README.md

 # my-sites-list

-My list of important sites, articles, and books.
+My list of important sites, articles, books, development tools.
 This is for my own tracking and reference, but feel free to browse if you are interested.

 Go to the Wiki list - https://github.com/carlocayos/my-sites-list/wiki